xiduzo/microflow/apps/nextjs-app/app/docs/microflow-studio/page.md

 #### 2. Install the correct drivers

-If you are using an unofficial board, you might need to install the correct drivers for your board.
+If you are using an unofficial board, you might still need to install the correct drivers for your specific board.

-A common example is the _CH34x driver_ for Arduino clones.
-You can find the driver [here](https://sparks.gogo.co.nz/ch340.html), and check [this youtube video](https://www.youtube.com/watch?v=MM9Fj6bwHLk) for instructions on how to install the driver.
+This is a common issue for Arduino clones which require the _CH34x driver_.
+You can find the driver [here](https://sparks.gogo.co.nz/ch340.html), and check [this youtube video](https://www.youtube.com/watch?v=MM9Fj6bwHLk) for instructions on how to install the driver on your machine

 ---